-Include overpayment credit(s) carried forward to 2016 from a prior year original or amended return if the prior year return was filed on or before the original due date of your 2016 return.
-You must also include withholding (including gambling withholding), estimated payments (Form IL-1120-ES) or voluntary prepayments (Form IL-516-I or Form IL-516-B), extension payments (Form IL-505-B), pass-through withholding payments made on your behalf, payments made with a voucher generated by a software program, electronic payments, and payments made with your tax return or "V" vouchers.
+Include overpayment credit(s) carried forward to 2018 from a prior year original or amended return if the prior year return was filed on or before the original due date of your 2018 return.
+You must also include withholding (including gambling withholding), estimated payments voluntary prepayment), extension payments, passthrough withholding made on your behalf, payments made with a voucher generated by a software program, electronic payments, and payments made with your tax return or "V" vouchers.

 Line 18b - Form IL-1120 filers only: Add the amounts from Step 2, Line 12, all Columns.
 Enter the result on Line 18b.
-All other filers, enter zero
+All other filers, enter zero.